derecles/epl-possession-analysis/README.md

 ---------------------------------------------------------------------------------------------------
 ```

-For each team, I have plotted the average possession per match across all matches in all seasons as the independent variable and the average points earned across all matches in all seasons as the dependent variable.
-A single data points represents a single team.
+For each team, I have plotted the following:
+- Independent variable: Average possession per match across all matches in all seasons
+- Dependent variable: Average points earned across all matches in all seasons as the dependent variable

+A single data point represents a single team.

 I performed this analysis using three separate tools: Python, R, and Google Sheets.
-I was able to draw the exact same regression line (within a margin of error) using each tool independently.
+I was able to draw a comparable regression line (within a margin of error) using each tool independently.

 ## Scraping the data

+**The script scrape.py is not going to stop until it has successfully completed, it is manually interrupted, or there is a network error during execution.
+As a result of explicit waits, this script will take at least 9.5 hours to complete and will repeatedly open and close Chrome instances.
+If the script is interrupted, the csv file will be deleted and re-created upon the next run.**

 In order to scrape the data, you need to have [Selenium WebDriver](https://www.seleniumhq.org/) for Python.
 Once you are ready, run the following command in the cloned repo: